Arobase92/alx-system_engineering-devops/0x00-shell_basics/README.md

 9-Delete the directory my_first_directory that is in the /tmp directory.
 10-script that changes the working directory to the previous one.
 11-Write a script that lists all files
+12- script that prints the type of the file named iamafile